-With warmer weather on its way, it also comes with the elevated risk of dehydration.
+With warmer weather on its way, it also comes with an elevated risk of dehydration.
 This risk becomes a greater concern as people participate in sports and outdoor activities.

 There are a number of risks associated with dehydration.
 In addition to impacting your heart, endocrine system, digestion, and nervous system, dehydration can contribute to orthopedic injuries.